Avenirre/advertisementApp/README.md

 ```
 "ADVERTISEMENT_EXISTS"
 ```
-Or if the advertisement format is invalid (fir example it includes empty fields value/s):
+Or, if the advertisement format is invalid (for example, it includes empty fields value/s):

 ```
 "INVALID_ADVERTISEMENT_FORMAT"